tobsirl/Docker-Kubernetes/README.md

 # Attached and Detached mode
 docker run -it node # attached mode docker run -it -d node # detached mode

+# Attach to a running container
+docker attach <containerId>
 ```